elugens/hello-javascript/docs/general-javascript-questions/data-types/methods-of-primitives.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Technically, using the “new” syntax can be done, but it is not recommended because it will return an object and not the primitive value as intended.</div><br />
+  <div><strong>Interview Response:</strong> Technically, using the “new” syntax can be done but is not recommended because it returns an object and not the primitive value as intended.</div><br />
-  <div><strong>Technical Response:</strong> Technically this can be done in JavaScript, but it is not recommended based on the specifications.
-There are several unintended consequences of using this practice and it should be avoided.
+  <div><strong>Technical Response:</strong> Technically, this gets done in JavaScript, but it is not recommended based on the specifications.
+There are several unintended consequences of using this practice, which should get avoided.
 A best practice is to use Number and Boolean object wrappers without the new operator.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />